What does LIRG do?

 back in 2010 and are actively putting it into practice.
 Part of the strategy was to rebrand the group to reflect our role in the profession.

-There are no vacancies at the moment but if you interested in joining us and have a specific skill or expertise that you think the the committee would benefit from, then please get in touch with the LIRG Secretary at firstname.lastname@example.org
+There are several committee vacancies at the moment; secretary; awards and prizes officer and two committee members.
+If you interested in joining us and have a specific skill or expertise that you think the the committee would benefit from, then please get in touch with the LIRG Chair

 LIRG will support and raise the profile of library and information science research and its use by CILIP LIRG members and the wider community.
 It will provide relevant and high quality activities and publications for practitioners and researchers which will encourage ‘research into practice’ and involve wider stakeholders.